FAO and NACA to convene Global Conference on Aquaculture 2020

 The Global Conference on Aquaculture 2010, Phuket reviewed the changing role of aquaculture.
 Social issues including gender had come to the fore.
 Technological advances were surging.
 Disease issues were rife.
 Decades of experience allowed more informed debate on these issues.
 The conference adopted the Phuket Consensus.
 This was a re-affirmation of commitment to the principles of the Bangkok Declaration.

-Aquaculture 2020 will be held late September in Shanghai, China.
+Aquaculture 2020 will be held late 2020, China.
 Arrangements, programme and partner details will be announced via the NACA website in due course.